mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   components are in the standard ENZ directions.

 | Ensembles of TimeSeries and Seismogram data are handled internally with a more
-  elaborate standard template library container.
+  elaborate C++ standard template library container.
 For readers familiar with C++ the generic definition of an Ensemble is the following class definition created by stripping the comments from the definition in Ensemble.h: